Omowunmi-svg/guides/creating-an-open-source-program.md

 ### Policies to promote adoption

 You also want to encourage others to use your code in their products and services.
-This is key to building ecosystems that in turn help grow and sustain your open source projects.
+This is essential to building ecosystems that in turn help grow and sustain your open source projects.
 Policies for open source use can come in a variety of innovative forms.

 Red Hat has a unique policy by defaulting to open source with its newly-created code in most cases from the start.
 That means that when developing each piece of software inside the company, it is assumed that in the future it may be destined to be released as open source.
 This is intriguing because typically there is a different attitude among engineers for releasing their code as open source because other people will then be looking at it.
 Due to that scrutiny, they tend to structure things in better ways when writing open source, creating cleaner code with fewer or improved code dependencies in their work.